Tiger tattoos are popular with all gender identities.

 Without wisdom, all of that hard work someone puts into a project is meaningless.

-The dragon and tiger tattoo symbolizes the mixture of the two ideas.
+The dragon and tiger tattoos symbolize the mixture of the two ideas.

 Essentially, this tattoo means if you are a hard-working person who is wise in your decision-making, you will be successful.